 According to historical and hormonal researchers, Mormons do not believe in or celebrate Christmas.
-Because they believe that we should not only give on holidays.
-So in conclusion, they don’t celebrate Christmas but live it as a normal day.
+Because they think that we should not only give on holidays.
+So, in conclusion, they don’t celebrate Christmas but live it as a typical day.

-Another piece of information about them is their church’s wealth which is estimated at over $30 billion.
-The main source of the Mormon church’s wealth is tithing: Mormons must donate one-tenth of their annual income to the church to earn the right to pray in the temple.
-From this source, the church raises more than $5 billion each year.
+Another piece of information about them is their church’s wealth, estimated at over $30 billion.
+The primary source of the Mormon church’s wealth is tithing: Mormons must donate one-tenth of their annual income to the church to earn the right to pray in the temple.
+The church raises more than $5 billion each year from this source.

-- Joseph Smith was a prophet of God, who wrote “The Book of Mormon” which is divinely inspired and is true.
-That God was once a man who progressed acquiring deity by following all the laws and precepts of the Mormon Church.
-And that it was also founded by God.
+- Joseph Smith was a prophet of God who wrote “The Book of Mormon,” which is divinely inspired and authentic.
+God was once a man who progressed in acquiring deity by following all the laws and precepts of the Mormon Church.
+And that God also founded it.
 One who denies all these beliefs cannot be called a full member of the Church of Latter-day Saints, specifically, a Mormon.

 - Mormons are a religious group that accepts the concepts of Christianity.
 As well as the revelations made by their founder, Joseph Smith.
 So they belong primarily to the Church of Jesus Christ of Latter-day Saints.
-Which is based in Salt Lake City, Utah, and has over 16 million members worldwide.
+Based in Salt Lake City, Utah, and has over 16 million members worldwide.

 - The Mormon Church, by its official title, “The Church of Jesus Christ of Latter-day Saints,” declares its founding document, “The Book of Mormon,” to be “Another Testament of Jesus Christ,” or “A New Revelation of Jesus Christ.
-We believe that it is really, “A Testament of Another Jesus” and that therefore Mormonism cannot be Christian in origin.
+We believe it is really “A Testament of Another Jesus” and that, therefore, Mormonism cannot be Christian.

 Read also: Was Jesus scared to die?

 In America, the 19th century was the century of religious fools (and crooks).
-While in Europe the local religious market was already established, the social, political, and economic context overseas fostered a religious effervescence with the emergence of a host of innovators who managed to attract the faithful to their new ‘churches’.
+While in Europe, the local religious market was already established, the social, political, and economic context overseas fostered a spiritual effervescence with the emergence of a host of innovators who managed to attract the faithful to their new ‘churches.’

-Indeed, Joseph Smith, the founder of the sect, was born in 1805 into a poor family in the eastern United States.
+Indeed, Joseph Smith, the founder of the sect, was born in 1805 into a low-income family in the eastern United States.
 Therefore, his father worked hard to provide them with a decent living.
-Along with other men of very modest means, what he was best at was searching for legendary treasures leftover from ancient Indian tribes.
-In the region where the Smiths lived there were legends of ancient Indian tribes.
+Along with other men of very modest means, he was best at searching for legendary treasures left over from ancient Indian tribes.
+In the region where the Smiths lived, there were legends of ancient Indian tribes.
 Who had buried their treasures there, and not a few people scoured the hills for such coffers?